 In order to work on the server, SQL server needs to be allowed through firewall.
 In order to work on workstations, the SQL server browser service needs to be allowed through firewall.

 By default, the Windows Firewall service is enabled in most Windows operating systems.
 The firewall may block SQL Server access from workstations on your network.
 You may need to add exceptions to the Firewall on the Windows Server to allow SQL Server connections.

-5. Repeat steps 2-4 to add an exception for the SQL Server Browser (sqlbrowser.exe).
+- Repeat steps 1-9 to also add an exception for the SQL Server Browser (sqlbrowser.exe).

 Please Note: The SQL Server Browser Service always listens on UDP 1434.
 The ACCTIVATE SQL Server instance dynamically selects an available TCP port.
 Microsoft has posted a KB article that explains how to configure a static TCP port.

 You may encounter an issue with Workstations being unable to log into Acctivate on the first attempt, but the following attempts may succeed.
 If that's the case, you'll need to change the protocol for the firewall exception.
 See this article for more information.